Chanchal-28/Iris-flower-classification/README.md

 ### ✅ Should you include it in your project?

 **Yes, absolutely.** It's professional and helpful.
 You already have your code and data working — this section just tells others how to run it on their machine.

+---

+🌟 Project Highlights
+ ---
+1. Simple and clean implementation using Logistic Regression
+2. Achieves 100% accuracy on the test se
+3. Beginner-friendly and easy to understand
+4. Easily extendable to other ML models
+5. Ideal for learning basic data preprocessing and classification

+---

+👩‍💻 Author
+---

+Chanchal Vishwakarma

+📧 vishwakarmachanchal107@gmail.com
+🔗 LinkedIn - www.linkedin.com/in/chanchal-vishwakarma
+🌱 Data Science Intern at Oasis Infobyte